RAF College Cranwell

 It was a time when young men didn't think about what they would earn or how you would earn it, they just wanted to serve in the RAF! - This was just as well as the starting pay was just 14 bob a day (70p in today's money).
 This would just about buy you 6 pints of beer.
 (Compare this with today's starting pay which buys around 20 pints!).

-2015 was a year of individual squadron re-unions
+2017 a year of squadron get togethers

 B Squadron have held annual re-unions for many years the first recorded on this website being 11 years ago in 2004.
 C Squadron, not to be outdone, commenced in 2005.
 C Squadron started their reunions with the standard all male affair but soon branched out, on a less regular basis than B Squadron, but on a more exotic basis travelling overseas with wives also being invited.
 In 2014 A Squadron, who needed to play catch up, also commenced holding annual re-unions.
-So we now have 3 of our 4 squadrons holding reunions.
+So we now had 3 of our 4 squadrons holding reunions.

 50 Years on - How the RAF has changed